Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/troubleshoot_registration/configure_copilot_w_https.md

 title: "Configuring Copilot with HTTPS"
 linkTitle: "Install a certificate on the server"
 weight: 180
---- The certificates used by the Transfer CFT Copilot server to authenticate itself are defined in UCONF using the parameters described in the following tables.
+---The certificates used by the Transfer CFT Copilot server to authenticate itself are defined in UCONF using the parameters described in the following tables.

 The examples provided in this section use sample certificates that are supplied in product.
 Do not use these certificates in production; you should instead use your own certificates.

 ******Example 1******

 This example uses a single PKCS#12 certificate.

 | Parameter | Value |
 | --- | --- |